 Now, start jotting down the questions that would need to be answered.

-Is the editor of the gazette an authority who can take decisions?
+Is the editor of the gazette an authority who can make decisions?

 If the editor is not an authority who can enforce the recommendation; then address the letter to a person who can make decisions.